 To get the recommended three gram dosage, simply open the bottle of honeysuckle flower granules, and use the gram measuring spoon provided.
 Add one spoonful to water and stir.
 Within seconds, your honeysuckle water is ready to drink.

 The main active ingredient in honeysuckle flower is chlorogenic acid.
 Numerous studies suggest this polyphenol compound (polyphenols are a type of antioxidant) may contribute to health.
-In fact, a review of 94 studies on chlorogenic acid concludes the compound may support a healthy inflammatory response.
+In fact, a review of 94 studies on chlorogenic acid concludes the compound may support a healthy inflammatory response (in people that already have normal inflammation levels).

 Like honeysuckle, hawthorn fruit is another popular herbal ingredient added to summertime drinks in China.
 It transforms plain water into a tart and tangy (and mildly sweet) functional drink.